 Herniated discs can go undiagnosed.
 It is critical that your treating doctor perform a thorough medical exam after your accident.
 Your pain and symptoms might not indicate that you have a herniated disc.
 If you are taken to the emergency room from the scene of an accident the emergency room physician might order an X-ray, CT-Scan or MRI.
 An MRI is best for diagnosing herniated discs.
 If the emergency room doctor informs you that you have suffered a herniated disc it is important that you follow his or her instructions.
 They will likely advise you to make an appointment with your primary care physician as soon as possible.
 In most cases your primary care doctor will then refer you to an orthopedic of some sort.
 Don’t hesitate to make an appointment — it is your primary care doctor that will get you on the path to recovery by outlining a suitable course of treatment.

 You May Be Entitled To Compensation For Your Injuries

-Our attorneys have over thirty years of experience representing clients with herniated and bulging disc injuries.
+Our spinal injury attorney attorneys have over thirty years of experience representing clients with herniated and bulging disc injuries.
 We are in the position to provide you with the knowledge and experience that comes with dealing with these types of injuries for over thirty years.
 We are in the best position to handle your case through settlement negotiations or a jury trial.